liquidmetal/2dto3d/README.md

 ./2DTO3D "name of the output ply" width height

-* width and height would be the size of the image to be loaded
+**width and height would be the size of the image to be loaded, you can set a default of 600 400